RhetTbull/osxphotos/README.md

-  docs       Open osxphotos documentation in your browser. dump       Print list of all photos & associated info from the Photos... export     Export photos from the Photos database. help       Print help; for help on commands: help <command>. info       Print out descriptive info of the Photos library database. install    Install Python packages into the same environment as osxphotos
+  docs       Open osxphotos documentation in your browser. dump       Print list of all photos & associated info from the Photos... export     Export photos from the Photos database. exportdb   Utilities for working with the osxphotos export database help       Print help; for help on commands: help <command>. info       Print out descriptive info of the Photos library database. install    Install Python packages into the same environment as osxphotos